RichardLitt/birdinginvermont.com/src/nfc-species/baww.md

 When describing this call in comments on an NFC checklist, try and add as many salient notes as possible and refer to this page for justification.
 If there are any species which seem similar, please get in touch so we can add them here.
 The intent here is to have a full list of differences for each possible similar call.

-All notes for species are coming from Evans (2002), unless where noted.
+All notes for species are coming from Evans and O'Brien (2002), unless where noted.

 - Northern Waterthrush (Pieplow)
   - Always rising